CH-Earth/datatool/README.md

 ```
 See the [examples](./examples) directory for real-world scripts for each meteorological dataset included in this repository.

+# Logs
+The datasets logs are generated under the `$HOME/.datatool` directory,
+only in cases where jobs are submitted to clusters' schedulers.
+If
+processing is not submitted as a job, then the logs are printed on screen.

 # New Datasets
 If you are considering any new dataset to be added to the data repository, and subsequently the associated scripts added here, you can open a new ticket on the **Issues** tab of the current repository.
 Or, you can make a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on this repository with your own script.